dianacdev/messenger/README.md

 # messenger
 A real-time messenger clone.
-This is using React.js, Tailwind, Next.js, NextAuth, MongoDB, Prisma,Axios, Cloudinary,Typescript and Pusher.
+That is using React.js, Tailwind, Toast, Next.js, NextAuth, MongoDB, Prisma, Axios, Cloudinary,Typescript and Pusher.